 SPECIAL PROVISIONS

 Insurance

+General Requirements

 By requiring the minimum insurance set forth in this Agreement, the Judicial Council shall not be deemed or construed to have assessed the risks that may be applicable to Consultant under this Agreement.
 Consultant shall assess its own risks and if it deems appropriate or prudent, maintain higher limits or broader coverage.